VijayAdithyaBK/intelli-g/README.md

 > [!TIP]
 > **Recommendation:** Set the interval to **1 hour**, **6 hours**, or **12 hours**.
 >
-> While you *can* run it every 15 minutes, we recommend a longer interval because:
+> While you *can* run it every 15 minutes, it is recommended to use a longer interval because:
 > 1.  **Quota Safety:** Free Google accounts have a limited amount of script runtime per day.
 Running constantly can max this out.
 > 2.  **Efficiency:** Batching executions ensures your "Inbox Brain" runs reliably without hitting API rate limits or unnecessary checks.